WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 The Technical drawing for this glass can be downloaded above (Two-Way Mirror.PDF).
 PAY ATTENTION | Second Header
 ------------ | -------------
- the dimension of the glass are based on the LED monitor we use!|
+ the dimension of the glass are based on the LED monitor we use! | dssadsadsadsadsadasdas

 * Aluminium Back plate
 * Connector PCB board